Important Global Message

 Brickell Basin Sewer Improvements

-The Miami-Dade Water and Sewer Department (WASD) will be improving the sewer system in the Brickell area.
+Procurement process has begun for the sewer main replacement in the Brickell area.
 A new pump station and sewer lines are slated for construction beginning in mid-2014 with completion in the fall of 2015.
 WASD determined that improvements were required to the sewer facilities serving the area bounded by the SW 7 Street to the north, I-95 to the west, SW 13 Street to the south and Brickell Avenue to the east, known as the Brickell Basin Area.

 The facilities currently serving the area are inadequate to serve increased usage in existing buildings, or new buildings currently under construction and expected to be constructed.